How to write Outlook COM add-in / plugin in VB.NET, C#, C++.

 The add-in is run in the Outlook Inspector window

-You can find your add-in in the COM Add-ins dialog.
-See also Add the COM add-ins command to a toolbar or menu.
+You can find your plug-in in the COM Add-ins dialog.

-To debug your add-in, just specify the Outlook executable in Start External Program in the Project Options window.
+To debug your add-in, just specify the Outlook executable in Start External Program in the Project Options window and press F5.

 Debugging Outlook add-in